openPMD/openPMD-standard/EXT_ED-PIC.md

 ### Naming Conventions for `mesh record`s (field records)

+When added to an output, the following naming conventions shall be used for `mesh records` to allow an easy the identification of essential fields.
+If these namings are not used, tools might still detect a record by it's `unitDimension` as, e.g., *an* electric field but not as *the* main electric field that should be distributed again on the cells.

 - fundamental fields:
   - `E`
     - type: *(float)* or *(int)* or *(uint)*